 The regulations discussed in this article apply to everywhere else in Illinois.

-Under Illinois law, a lease between a landlord and tenant can be established in either of two ways.
+Under landlord tenant laws in Illinois, a lease between a landlord and tenant can be established in either of two ways.
 That is, either through a written document or oral agreement.
 Once this is done, both parties automatically obtain certain rights and responsibilities.

 As a landlord, you obtain the right to inspect the rental, evict the tenant for a lease violation, change a security deposit, and to increase rent, among others.